Student Refunds & Credit Balances

 - Wake Tech’s policies and procedures for handling student account credit balances adhere strictly to federal and other regulatory requirements, as applicable, and vary depending on whether a credit balance is related to federal aid funds or not.

-- Withdrawal: If a student withdraws from any or all classes, the level of Federal Student Aid (also known as Title IV funds; for example, Direct Loans, Plus Loans, and Pell Grants) awarded, or earned, may need to be recalculated by the school’s financial aid office.
+- If a student withdraws from any or all classes, the level of federal student aid, or Title IV funds, (e.g., Direct Loans, Plus Loans and Pell Grants) awarded or earned may need to be recalculated by the Financial Aid Office.
 Depending on the situation, funds may need to be returned to the federal source or refunded to the student.
 The amount of federal aid that may need to be adjusted and the pro-ration of the tuition, if any, is based on the date of withdrawal.

-- Credit balances may also be related to and affected by changes in a student's enrollment status during a term.
-This includes changes to expected enrollment status prior to a term, including non-enrollment; changes to academic workload (Add/Drop) that affect federal or other aid eligibility; or withdrawal.
+- Credit balances may also be related to and affected by changes in a student's expected enrollment status prior to a term, including non-enrollment.

-- For students who have a credit balance and are recipients of Title IV federal aid, the level of aid awarded may need to be recalculated by the school's financial aid office depending on the specific situation.
+- For students who have a credit balance and are recipients of Title IV federal aid, the level of aid awarded may need to be recalculated by the Financial Aid Office depending on the specific situation.

-- Wake Tech will credit Title IV federal aid funds to a student's account only against allowable institutional charges, including:
+- Wake Tech will credit Title IV federal aid funds to a student's account only against allowable institutional charges, including the following:

 - Current charges for tuition and fees

-- Other educationally related charges incurred by the student at the College (i.e bookstore) with written authorization (provided at time of purchase at bookstore)
+- Other educationally related charges incurred by the student at the college, such as the bookstore, with written authorization (provided at time of purchase)

-- Wake Tech will automatically issue refunds for eligible credit balances related to Title IV Federal Student Aid funds.
+- Wake Tech will automatically issue refunds for eligible credit balances related to Title IV funds.

 - If a student or parent overpays the student's account, related credit balances will be refunded to the student, regardless of the source of the payment.

-- If a credit balance on a student's account is related to non-Title IV Federal Student Aid funds (for example, external awards, such as scholarships, grants, or private loans) the credit balance in the account may be reduced, may be returned to the source, or may be refunded to the student, depending on the specific situation and the conditions of the award.
+- If a credit balance on a student's account is related to non-Title IV funds (e.g., scholarships, grants or private loans), the credit balance in the account may be reduced, may be returned to the source or may be refunded to the student, depending on the specific situation and the conditions of the award.

 - If a credit balance on a student's account is related to payments by a third party sponsor for whom Wake Tech has billed, the credit balance may be sent to the sponsoring organization, depending on the conditions of sponsorship.

-Refunds are disbursed via BankMobile for both Federal and Non-Federal student refunds.
+Refunds are disbursed via BankMobile for both federal and non-federal student refunds.
 For the quickest release of your funds, a student should designate a refund preference selection prior to the refund disbursement.
-For more information about your refund choices or BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/.
+Visit BankMobile for more information.